mateoconlechuga/convimg/README.md

                                       : g is the green amound, and b is the blue : amount of the color.
 This is often : called the "rgb" value of a color.
+                                      : A quoted "hex" string beginning with '#' : can also be used instead.
                                       : 'exact' is used to match colors exactly : to the input color before quantization.
                                       : It is an optional parameter, defaults to